advancedforms/advancedforms.github.io/_posts/2019-01-04-using-calculated-fields.markdown

 ## Extending calculated fields with Javascript

 Using the ACF Javascript API the behaviour of calculated fields can be customized.
-The `af/field/calculated/value_updated` is triggered when a calculated field is updated and can be used to when you want to do use the calculated value for something more than just the field.
+The `af/field/calculated/value_updated` action is triggered when a calculated field is updated and can be used when you want use the calculated value for something more than just the field.

 {% highlight js startinline %}